-I just had my voicetested via a new technology called Kijini, which analyzes the tone of your voice for personality traits and nutritional deficiencies (pretty amazing!).
+I just had my voice tested via a piece of technology called Kijini, which analyzes the tone of your voice for personality traits and nutritional deficiencies (pretty amazing!), among other types of health information.
 My voice indicated that I’m deficient in lutein and B-vitamins—both easy fixes.
 The personality portion, though, revealed this: “You spread yourself too thin.”
 Well, that’s no surprise, I thought—who doesn’t?
-But how do we fix that?
+But how do we fix that and avoid dealing with burnout?

-While we strive to be our happiest and healthiest, we also reach for financial success, achieved by long hours and hard work.
-As we reach for our “best life,” we aim for work-life balance and feel bad when we don’t feel we have achieved it.
+While we strive to be our happiest and healthiest, we also reach for financial success, achieved through long hours and hard work.
+As we reach for our “best life,” we aim for work-life balance and feel bad when we don’t think we have achieved it.

-Just about everyone today is spread thin, which if left unchecked can evolve into stress-related burnout and eventually into disease.
-But it doesn’t have to be this way.
-I’ve found some remarkably easy ways to keep from falling into the trap of burnout:
+If left unchecked, those high stress levels can evolve into burnout.
+They can evolve into other physical and mental health conditions as well.
+However, it doesn’t have to be this way.
+I’ve found some remarkably easy ways to avoid falling into the trap of burnout:

 1. Don’t mistake busy for business.

-Watch your workload and use this simple question for each item on your task list: “Will the effects of accomplishing this task make a positive, lasting impact in my life and the life of the business?”
+Watch your workload.
+Use this simple question for each item on your task list: “Will the effects of accomplishing this task make a positive, lasting impact in my life and the life of the business?”
 If the answer is no, it’s most likely not worth doing.

 2. There’s no such thing as self-made—so get good at asking for help.

-There’s a reason world religions have a sacred day of rest—it’s required to maintain health and emotional well-being.
-The Buddhists have a simple practice called “Circle Day,” when they take one full day off in the middle of the week and use it to rest, meditate, create art and take care of themselves.
+There’s a reason some religions have a sacred day of rest—it’s required to maintain health and emotional well-being.
 And it works; when I take time to do nothing, I come back to my work with new insight, boosted creativity and a renewed sense of curiosity.

 4. Mind your adrenals.

-Stress taps our adrenal glands and causes exhaustion in our bodies—and we often cover it up by drinking more caffeine.
+Stress taps our adrenal glands and causes exhaustion in our bodies.
+We often cover it up by drinking more caffeine.
 When I began taking Standard Process Drenamin supplements, my energy increased exponentially.
-You can also take Holy Basil supplements or sip Holy Basil tea to help the body stop producing cortisol—the stress hormone that ages and exhausts us.
+You can also take Holy Basil supplements or sip Holy Basil tea to help moderate the effects of stress.
 I do both now, and my focus, clarity and ability to accomplish big goals has increased beyond anything I ever thought was possible.

 5. Meditate (so you don’t have to medicate).

-My mentor used to call me a “blender without a top” back when I was heading up my tea company, Zhena’s Gypsy Tea, and not meditating.
+My mentor used to call me a “blender without a top” back when I was heading up my first tea company, Zhena’s Gypsy Tea, and not meditating.
 The mindfulness activity increased my ability to discern opportunities, delegate more wisely and be more confident.
-It’s as crucial to my parenting as it is to my business, because it decidedly calms the chaos.
+It’s as crucial to my parenting as it is to my business, because it decidedly calms the chaos and helps with avoiding burnout.

-I’ve scheduled a follow-up with the voice analyst, and my prediction is that my lutein and B-vitamin levels will be normal since I bought the supplements and triple-dosed myself, but I expect the personality analysis will not change.
-I believe that balance is a point of view, and while some would call it spreading ourselves too thin, I’m opting for a different perspective, a healthier hero’s journey: “spreading our wings in flight.”
+I’ve scheduled a follow-up with the voice analyst.
+My prediction is that my lutein and B-vitamin levels will be normal since I bought the supplements and triple-dosed myself.
+But I expect the personality analysis will not change.
+I believe that balance is a point of view.
+While some would call it spreading ourselves too thin, I’m opting for a different perspective, a healthier hero’s journey: “spreading our wings in flight.”

 Spreading ourselves thin is a tendency most of us have in our quest to succeed, but it’s not a lifestyle we can’t counterbalance with some simple, healthy habits.
-So here’s to your balance and your success on your own hero’s journey—and may it be burnout free!
+So here’s to your balance and your success on your own hero’s journey—and may you avoid burnout!